andrewrk/node-s3-client/README.md

 `s3Params` are the same.

-The difference between using AWS SDK `deleteObjects` and this one is that this one will:
+The difference between using AWS SDK `deleteObjects` and this one:

  * Retry based on the client's retry settings.
  * Make multiple requests if the number of objects you want to delete is